VRT Rules 2012-03-13

-The Sourcefire VRT is aware of vulnerabilities affecting hosts using the Microsoft Windows operating system.
+The Sourcefire VRT is aware of vulnerabilities affecting products from Microsoft Corporation.

-A previously released rule will detect attacks targeting this vulnerability and is included in this release with updated reference information.
-It is identified with GID 1, SID 19678.
+A rule to detect attacks targeting this vulnerability is included in this release and is identified with GID 1, SID 21576.

-The Microsoft Windows Address Book component contains a programming error that may allow a remote attacker to execute code on an affected system.
-The problem occurs when the application attempts to process a malicious Windows Address Book Library file.
+Microsoft Expression Design suffers from a programming error that may allow a remote attacker to execute code on a vulnerable system.

 Rule Pack Summary: